 The Internet is a wonderful tool to use but there are also risks if not used appropriately.
 At Cherhill CofE Primary School we learn about the importance of Online Safety.
 This is taught through discussion, drama, stories and other activities.
 Children are taught what to do if they experience something they don’t like online and where to seek advice both at home and in school.

-You are also welcome to pop in to school to speak to our Online Safety coordinator, Mrs Katie Burton.
+You are also welcome to contact our Online Safety coordinator, Mr Andrew Ind.

 Safer Internet Day

 Safer Internet Day is celebrated globally in February each year to promote the safe and positive use of digital technology for children and young people and inspire a national conversation.

 Coordinated in the UK by the UK Safer Internet Centre the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.